satvikv1/House-Price-Prediction/README.md

 	data_description.txt - full description of each column sample_submission.csv
 The data set contains two files test and train\
-Train file is of the shape 80 X 1460 excluding the ID column\
+Train file is of the shape 1460 X 81
-Test file is of the shape 79 X 1459 ( Does not contain Sale price column which needs to be predicted).
+Test file is of the shape 1459 X 80 ( Does not contain Sale price column which needs to be predicted).

 ## Workflow